 Where to stay in Rabac, Istria

-Valamar Sanfior Hotel is a four-star hotel in Rabac featuring 150 rooms, an outdoor and indoor swimming pool, small wellness area and nice courtyard terrace.
-Many rooms have french window, so Frank would highly recommend to ask for a ground floor room as they have nice terraces.
+This four-star hotel in Rabac featurs 150 rooms, an outdoor and indoor swimming pool, small wellness area and a nice courtyard terrace.
+Many rooms have french balcony, so if you like to have some outdoor area within your hotel room, we recommend to ask for a ground floor room.
+They come with a nice terrace.

 Valamar Bellevue Hotel & Residence is a family hotel with 174 rooms.
 Standard rooms are quiet small (18 m2), so Frank would recommend you to ask for Twin with an extra sofa bed as they are bigger in size (21 m2), or just opt for the suites that are located next to the hotel, in the detached villas.
 Hotel has an activity and entertainment program for children and adults.
 There is an outdoor swimming pool.

 Campsite Oliva is the only campsite in the town.
 Campsite Olive is not one of the best campsites in Istria, but it is the only one in Rabac.
 So if camping is your way of vacationing, you can stay in campsite Oliva.
 The beach is nice.
 The capacity is 1.700 people.
 Beside camping plots, there are 150 mobile homes to rent available.